Comics and Storyboarding

-3 week course focused on developing realistic drawing skills based on observation, an essential skill necessary for creating a portfolio for college admissions.
+Students will also spend some time developing realistic drawing skills based on observation, an essential skill necessary for creating a portfolio for college admissions.
 Through presentations and demos students will learn how to see by evaluating predictable patterns of light, and how to then process visual information in ways that aid image translation by the hand to two-dimensional surfaces.
-Subjects will include natural and man made objects and scenes in addition to the human form.
-Art history and creative deviations from realism will be explored.
 Students will keep a sketchbook for notes and will produce 3-5 large drawings.

 Required text: “Making Comics” by Scott McCloud available on Amazon or at Richmond’s Velocity Comics.